Install Login by Auth0

 Each of the options above has trade-offs.
 Option 1 has the least number of different entities to manage in Auth0 but, if your network has hundreds of sites and you're not using subdomains, you might run into limitations with the number of callback URLs.
 Option 2 will require managing many different Applications but will allow you to configure each site's Application differently.

-As always, if you have any questions about this configuration process, create a post on our Community tagged "wordpress."
+As always, if you have any questions about this configuration process, create a post in our Community and tag it "wordpress".